thruthesky/flutterflow_widgets/README.md

 You can display the number of events on the dates of the calendar.

 - Set a variable named `events` with the type of `List < JSON >` on AppState.
+- Create a custom widget.
+Let's call it `MyCalendar`.
-- Add a `onTap` action into your custom widget.
+- Add a `onTap` action parameter to the `MyCalendar`.
-- When the user taps on a date, save the events into the app state and re-render the screen.
+  - When the user taps on a day, the `MyCalendar` will save the event information on the `events` App State and will call the `onTap` action.
+So you need to add your own action and pass it over the `MyCalendar`.
+- When the user taps on a day, your action will run.
+You can get the events from `events` App State and display in on screen.
 - The documet must have `date` field.
+- There are two examples below.
+  - The first one does Firestore backend query with custom code.
+You can copy and use it without modification.
+Well of course, you can modify if you want.
+  - The second one does Firebase backend query with the native FF Firestore backend query.
+But you have to modify the custom code especially for the event data converting.